cepdnaclk/e18-co227-Department-Course-Page-Group-B/docs/README.md

 ### Navigation bar

 Navigation bar has three tabs which are Home, All Courses and Staff.

+  - Home - this will redirect to the home page
+  - All Courses
+      - Ph.D. - this will redirect to the existing postgradutae page
+      - M.Phill. - this will redirect to the existing postgradutae page
+      - M.Sc Eng/M.Sc. -  this will redirect to the all courses page
+  - Staff - this links to the academic staff section in the people site

+### Footer section

+  - Contact - contact information of the Computer Engineering Department University of Peradeniya
+  - Courses - links to Ph.D.
+M.Phill and M.Sc.Eng / M.Sc.
+  - Quick Links
       - Home
-  - All Courses
-      - Ph.D.
-      - M.Phill.
-      - M.Sc Eng/M.Sc.
       - Staff

-### Footer section
+      - Edit this page
+      - Documentation

 ### Home page

 This page consits a description to postgraduate courses in Computer Engineering Department and also the durations of the courses.

 ### All courses page